Pixadus/pixadus.github.io/content/philosophy1.md

 I firmly believe it is important to maintain a small circle of close friends, who you feel improve your Self and you may improve their Selves in turn.
 I am incredibly fortunate to have individuals of this type in my life.

 I don't know if it's important to have a significant other or not.
 This has been a topic I've oscillated on; relationships of this nature can either be tremendously constructive to one's life, or tremendously destructive.
-I am, however, starting to become convinced of the value of having an **equal** in your life that you **love**, and who **loves you** in turn.
+I am, however, starting to become convinced of the value of having an **equal** in your life that you love, and who loves you in turn.
 This person must be, without reservation, *good for you* in your mind, and visa versa.

 I want to talk about this idea of an S.O. further, but not now.

 In regards to family - yes.
 Find the people who will love and support you without reservation or love withheld - they are your family.

 Finally, of the **spiritual** component - this is what I seek to understand now.
-In an ideal life, these are the **principals** that direct your every single action, your **ideals** and things you aspire to, and the overarching concepts which guide your life.
+In an ideal life, these are the **principles** that direct your every single action, your **ideals** and things you aspire to, and the overarching concepts which guide your life.
 In a sense, this is the most important category, for the other two are subject to it - but development in all three is, I believe, necessary for this idea of wholeness.

 #### The Beautiful and Serious